Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • 30 seconds × 2 repetitions

-Importance of Breathing
+The Importance of Breathing

-How to Know if You’re Stretching Correctly
+How to Tell If You're Stretching Properly

-• A smooth and regular breathing
+• Smooth and regular breathing

-• A progressive relaxation of the muscles
+• A gradual relaxation of the muscles

 Progress at Your Own Pace

-Safety Instructions
+Safety Guidelines

-Warning Signs Not to Ignore
+Warning Signs You Shouldn't Ignore

 • A sharp or persistent pain

-• Tingling or a feeling of numbness
+• Tingling sensations or a feeling of numbness

 • An intense burn